Exeter-University-Sequencing-Facility/bioinformatic-enablers/_episodes/11_2_preparing_metadata_and_rawcounts.md

 head(rawCounts)
 head(sampleData)
 ```
-As you can see with the rawCounts there is a column corresponsind to ENSEMBL gene names another one corresponding to gene symbols while the rest are of the columns are the sample names.
+As you can see with the rawCounts there is a column corresponding to ENSEMBL gene names another one corresponding to gene symbols while the rest are of the columns are the sample names.
 For the sample Data we have a lot of information regarding links and the type of tissue in this exercise we are interested in just a few columns.
 It is important to ensure that we extract the needed information.

 Now we have our raw data but we need to ensure that it is in the right format for Deseq2.
 Deseq2 is a method to detect differentially expressed genes it uses various algorithms to calculate it and it takes into consideration the sequencing depths.
 [Here](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#standard-workflow) is a link with an example satndard workflow for Deseq2.
 For Deseq2 the rows much be gene names and the columns must be sample names.
 It is important to ensure that for Deseq2  that the sample names do not start with numbers.